gastonmichel/pyfinex/README.md

     resp = pyfinex.v1.public.order_book(symbol='btcusd')
 ### Get the last BTCUSD 1m candle
     resp = pyfinex.v2.public.candles(Symbol='tBTCUSD', TimeFrame='1m', Section='last')

+Note: in v2 the parameters are capital case.
 ### Submit a new order
 For example, if you'd like to buy 0.001 BTC as 0.01 BTC/USD, you need to specify the parameters acording to the api doc.
 You may parse the response to get the order id for future use.